Highlander

 DM - Tessa, he's not gonna challenge me.
 He's an assassin, not a warrior.
 He kills when least expected, and he prefers his victims unarmed.

-RR - [entering barge carrying a large plaster bust of Napoleon] What's up, Mac?
+RR - [enters barge carrying large plaster bust of Napoleon] What's up, Mac?

 Tessa - What is that?!